MY MOST BEAUTIFUL CLAY POT EVER!

 absorbed.
 Her comments about her favorite colors began drawing me closer each moment.

 ”Lee, it has to be perfect!”
-I have noticed she has become the same way with everything she does.
+I have noticed she‘s become the same way with everything she does.

-I truly love Robert Fulghum.
-His writings are simple and to the point.read these and see if you agree.
+I enjoy reading Robert Fulghum.
+His writings are simple and to the point.
+Read these and see if you agree.

 “These are the things I learned in kindergarten.”
 By Robert Fulghum